steno-aarhus/research/onboarding/days-off/index.md

 Calling in sick for yourself or a dependent (like your child)

-:   Sick days are generally very easy to ask for, though does depend on
-    your terms of employment.
+:   Depends on your terms of employment.
 For PhD students, email your supervisor.
     For postdocs at SDCA, email Inger Hornbech ([inger.hornbech\@rm.dk](mailto:inger.hornbech@rm.dk){.email}) for
     registration if you have an RM employment or Charlotte Rosholm